 - UK Deaf Sport

-More information about NDSOs can be found on the English Federation for Disability Sport website.
+More information about NDSOs can be found on the Activity Alliance website.

 A DPULO is an organisation run by disabled people for disabled people and primarily exist to provide peer support, challenge perceptions around disability and a collective voice.
 DPULOs can be different shapes and sizes, exist for a particular impairment group and work locally or nationally.
 They can be a large organisation providing a number of services or can be a small informal community based group.
 Disability Rights UK (DR UK), the lead partner for the Get Yourself Active project is a DPULO.

 How do I find out who my closest DPULO is?

 You can visit the Disability Rights UK website to find out organisations in your area.
 You can search by name or area.
 These regional and local services may be able to offer you different types of support and advice, including support with personal budgets and support with direct payments.

 Will they be able to help me or the person I support find opportunities for physical activity?